jamieallen59/Takeaway_menu/README.md

 Takeaway Menu
 ========================

 A simple takeaway menu allowing a user to order some grub and provide them with a total.
-It will also send text letting them know that the food is on it's way, using the Twilio API.
+It also sends a text letting the user know that food is on its way using the Twilio API.